asos-edgeorge/asos-edgeorge/README.md

 ### About Me 😅

 *   I joined ASOS in May 2021 having moved from a [digital agency](https://himumsaiddad.com) and currently reside in [Nottinghamshire](https://en.wikipedia.org/wiki/Beeston,_Nottinghamshire), UK.
-*   I am part of Android's 'Nova Team' 🦭 and the Android Security Champion 🔐
+*   I was part of Android's 'Nova Team' 🦭 and the Android Security Champion 🔐
 *   I am also a [Google Developer Expert](https://developers.google.com/community/experts) in Android, having been nominated and accepted in November 2022
 *   You can find my open-source alter-ego, [ed-george](https://github.com/ed-george) on GitHub